 Progress on Capital Expenditure Plan (FY2018.3-FY2022.3) of Medium-Term Business Plan 2017

 Our basic policy on shareholder returns is first to try to sustain stable dividend payouts over the long term.
-We consider the need to enhance our financial base and build up internal reserves for future investment.
+We consider the need to further enhance our financial base and build up internal reserves so that we can develop technologies and make capital expenditures for the future.
 Then, we aim for a consolidated dividend payout ratio of 20% to 30%.
-Our dividends for FY2019.3 were set at a total annual dividend of ¥32 per share (consolidated dividend payout ratio of 20.3%), up ¥4 from the previous year.
-In FY2020.3, we again anticipate a total annual dividend of ¥32 per share.
-We will continue endeavoring to increase shareholder returns as we work to ensure that current growth investment boosts future profits.
+Our annual dividend in FY2021.3 was ¥32 per share for a consolidated dividend payout ratio of 23.2%.
+We will continue the practice of dialogue and robust disclosure for shareholders and institutional investors to heighten mutual understanding and will endeavor to increase shareholder returns as we work to ensure that current growth investment boosts future profits.

-Profit Attributable to Owners of the Parent per Share (EPS) and Dividends per Share
+Profit Attributable to Owners of Parent per Share (EPS) and Dividends per Share

 U.S. Disclaimer - Unsponsored ADR (American Depository Receipt)